 The pARTnership Movement is an initiative from Americans for the Arts to reach business leaders with the message that partnering with the arts can build their competitive advantage.
 Americans for the Arts is the nation's leading nonprofit organization for advancing the arts in America.

 Ready to get started?
-Use our zip code locator to find a local arts organization in your community.
+Use our zip code locator to find an arts partner in your community.

 The Private Sector Council of Americans for the Arts provides advice and guidance on the design and execution of programs and services that advance private sector support for the arts in America.

 When you partner to support local theater, music, museums, dance and public art, you help to make your community more attractive to current and future employees.
 Happier employees make for a happier workplace.
 But you knew that already, naturally.

 Celebrating the arts is a way to build a powerful presence and engage with multiple stakeholders quickly and effectively.
 Museums, symphonies, dance performances, festivals and more allow you to reach customers and are venues to entertain prospective and current clients.
 Businesses agree that the arts increase name recognition (79 percent) and offer networking opportunities to develop new business (74 percent).

 The arts can educate the public and your employees about core business issues such as informing them about your products or teaching them to make healthy choices.

 More often than not, business leaders say creativity is of high importance when hiring.
 The arts are about critical thinking, solving and reframing problems and facts in ways that reveal insights and opportunities.
 Music, creative writing, drawing and dance provide skills sought by employers of the third millennium.
 In fact 72% of companies that give to the arts recognize that it stimulates creative thinking, problem solving and team building.